 - Envisioned – What can I ultimately achieve?

 In future posts, I’ll go in depth on content strategies for each behavior and how they fit into greater organizational planning and goals (without too much more on the theoretical physics of time).
 For now, here’s a primer to help you rethink time as a how — and to help you recognize the methods for traveling within it.
-It’s method I’ve called the time-flow method.
+It’s a method I’ve called the Time Flow Method.

 Using the Time Flow Method: The Five Flows of Time Management

 In the paradigm of the time-flow method, the flows range in order of immediacy from spontaneous (the most immediate) to envisioned (the ultimate or least immediate).

 What can I do now?